jlberryhill/jamieberryhill.com/_projects/oecd.md

 ---
 title: 'Organisation for Economic Co-operation and Development (OECD)'
-subtitle: 'OECD.AI Policy Observatory<br>Observatory of Public Sector Innovation (OPSI)'
+subtitle: 'Innovative, Digital, and Open Government (INDIGO)<br>OECD.AI Policy Observatory'
 date: 2020-01-10 00:00:00
 description: Projects to bring together governments from around the world and to work with them to understand apply new technologies and methods.
 featured_image: 'images/aicoverimage.jpg'